leanprover-community/mathlib-nursery/README.md

 aspires to be the best common source for formalized mathematics in Lean.
 (And we applaud this goal!)

-A community has formed around `mathlib` due to a combination of the joy of formalizing mathematics in Lean, `mathlib`'s coverage of mathematics, and the quality of `mathlib`'s definitions and theorems.
+A community (find us on [Zulip](https://leanprover.zulipchat.com/)) has formed around `mathlib` due to a combination of the joy of formalizing mathematics in Lean, `mathlib`'s coverage of mathematics, and the quality of `mathlib`'s definitions and theorems.

 Not everyone working on formalizing mathematics in Lean has the experience or time to meet `mathlib`'s contribution standard.
 Therefore, some of us decided to